Would you like to meal prep but don’t know where to start?

-The last downside of meal prepping is the amount of dishes you will have to wash after you are finished.
-If you have a dish washer, then this may not be a problem for you.
+The last downside of meal prepping is the number of dishes you will have to wash after you are finished.
+If you have a dishwasher, then this may not be a problem for you.

 Now let’s move on to the fun stuff…

 First and foremost, before anything else, you must have adequate storage space.

 This means containers to put the food into, and refrigerator space to actually store the prepped food.